 - If your extinguisher(s) has never been recharged, NFPA requires recharging every 10 years.

-When & How Often to Replace a Fire Extinguisher?
+How Often & When to Replace a Fire Extinguisher?

 If nothing is wrong with your extinguisher, you should have fire extinguisher replacement every 12 years.
+This is the best rule of thumb for how often to recharge a fire extinguisher, so keep records on the tag to track.

 If recharging a fire extinguisher isn’t keeping pressure up or there are other signs of damage, it should be replaced, especially if its charge has been compromised.
 There are multiple signs you should replace fire extinguishers.